4 Ways to Use Microsoft 365 for Remote Projects

 With these elements in place, it’s easier for remote teams to stay aligned, be productive, and collaborate.

-In this article, we’ll look at 3 ways to use Microsoft 365 for remote project teams.
+In this article, we’ll look at practical ways to use Microsoft 365 for remote project teams, including the following:

-We’ll finish the article with a review of BrightWork 365, a project and portfolio management solution for Microsoft 365.
+• Review of BrightWork 365, a project and portfolio management solution

-It’s fair to say that there is no shortage of ways to manage tasks in Microsoft 365.
+It’s fair to say that there are many ways to manage tasks in Microsoft 365.
 The challenge is picking the right option for the job!

 Microsoft is working towards a unified vision for tasks in Microsoft 365, based on three principles: